 There are new trends in the Croatian sausage world to cut out as much fat from the recipe as possible.
 Sure, lean and healthy is in.
 But not for sausage.
 Because fat, our most feared enemy, is what keeps sausage from spoiling.
 It preserves it so the virility can last.
 Don’t you just love life’s contradictions?

 So, if you love eating sausages, come and visit us in wintertime.
 November is your perfect opportunity to witness the world’s best sausage being made.
 And if this is way too much meat for you, just enjoy the fertile metaphors.
-Nothing speaks more of the Croatian mentality than our culture of homemade sausage.
+And treat yourself to some delicious Croatian sweets.

 Croatian sausage search party in Zagreb: